Aman172003/ts-nhsot/README.md

 # Running the app using docker

-Since we have to setup our app using docker
+Since we have to setup our app using docker(make sure your docker is running)

 ## Capture the testcases